kanserau/Godot-Jam-1-ESCAPE/Obsidian/Burning Up/Burning Up.md

 ## Emergencies
 There are three broad types of emergencies.
 System Failure, Structural Damage, and Internal Emergency.
 System failures are likely to occur when the ship is hit with a solar flare.
-While shields are not active, your ship is taking constant damage.
-While shields are active, your ship can only power the thrusters enough

 System Failures
-- Engine Failure
-	- The engine can fail for different reasons.
+- **Engine Failure**: The engine can fail for different reasons.
 The reason affects the solution.
+When the engine fails, power output ceases.
+This indirectly causes Oxygen and Shields to stop working.
 	- Overheating: Emergency cooling required.
 Indicated by smoke.
 	- Oil/fuel leak: Indicated by BLACK or CLEAR liquid pooling.
 Repairs required.
 If player forgets gloves.
-		-
-- Life Support Failure
-	- Life support failure prevents life support from activating.
-- Shield Failure.
+- **Oxygen Failure**: Oxygen failure the oxygen to shut down until fixed, causing crew damage.
-	- A shield failure prevents the shield from activating.
+- **Shield Failure**: A shield failure prevents the shield from activating.
 It causes a specific alarm to blare and a blue light to flash.

 Structural Damage
-- Hull breach: These can occur at random points on the ship.
+- **Hull breach**: These can occur at random points on the ship.
 When a hull breach is active, it nullifies life support until it's fixed.
 These must be fixed in a similar way to fire suppression, by locating the breach, and deploying structural foam.
-- Electrical failure: This causes a random electrical system to stop working.
+- **Electrical failure**: This causes a random electrical system to stop working.
 Includes fire suppression, structural foam, shields, life support.

 Internal Emergencies
 - Crew member dead